life of a girl born into a farm labouring family in the 1850s in Sussex

 and three children.

-next record of Hannah came in World War 2, when the British Government,
+Our next record of Hannah came in World War 2, when the British

-seeking to assess the country's workforce and preparedness for war,
+Government, seeking to assess the country's workforce and preparedness

-undertook a special register, known as the 1939 Register (a de facto
+for war, undertook a special register, known as the 1939 Register (a de

-census).
-In that, Hannah is found living in an old people's home,
+facto census).
+In that, Hannah was found living in an old

 Martin, widow, old age pensioner born in 1856,